tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 3. Imported PSKs are not used as IKM for two different KDFs.
 4. Imported PSKs do not collide with future protocol versions and KDFs.

-There is no known interference between Imported PSKs and existing PSKs used for (D)TLS 1.2 and below.
+There is no known interference between the process for computing Imported PSKs from an external PSK and the processing of existing external PSKs used in (D)TLS 1.2 and below.
+However, only limited analysis has been done, which is an additional reason why applications SHOULD provision separate PSKs for (D)TLS 1.3 and prior versions when possible, even when the importer interface is used in (D)TLS 1.3.

 # Privacy Considerations